jkomoros/prompt-garden/README.md

 Delete a value from the long-term key/val store.

+Returns `true` if the value existed, `false` if the value didn't exist.

 Unlike `let`, this affects multiple runs.
 See also `store` and `retrieve`.

 Required parameters: